 Body language can have both positive and negative connotations.
 For example, crossed arms are a sign of defense and may make the other person feel like you’re not fully listening to them.

-If you want to let someone know you’re listening, use your body to demonstrate that you are.
+If you want to let someone know you’re listening, use gestures to demonstrate that you are.
 Maintain eye contact, uncross your arms, and nod or agree regularly.

 7. Check on the other person